JasonLiu1229/Statistics/README.md

 Answer this question thoroughly and as completely as possible.

 ## Report
-In the Assignment folder you will also find the report in dutch.
+In the Assignment folder you will also find the report in english.

 ## Author
 Jason Liu - Jason.Liu@student.uantwerpen.be